List of Kentucky supplemental roads and rural secondary highways (1–199): KY 13

 Kentucky Route 13 is a 5.516 mi rural secondary highway in southern Nicholas County.
 The highway begins at the Bourbon County line at the South Fork of the Licking River; the route does not extend into Bourbon County.
 KY 13 heads north along Lower Jackstown Road, which parallels Taylor Creek north to where the route crosses and diverges from the stream at its junction with KY 3316 (Taylor Creek Road).
 North of KY 386 (Carpenter Road), the highway crosses and follows McBride Run before continuing north toward Carlisle.
 KY 13 intersects the Transkentucky Transportation Railroad immediately before its terminus at an acute junction with KY 36 (Concrete Road) at the west city limit of Carlisle.

 KY 24

 Kentucky Route 24 was a state highway running from US 62 east of Sardis to KY 2 in Carter.
-By 1976, KY 24 was decommissioned (because of I-24): the section from US 62 to KY 11 was renumbered KY 324, the section from KY 11 to the Fleming County Line was given to the county (now Hord Pike) the section from there to KY 673 became KY 2509 (given to the county in November 1982), the section from KY 673 to KY 597 (as well as KY 673 itself) became part of KY 597, the section from KY 597 to KY 57 was given to the county (now Mt.
-Gilead Road/Poplar Grove Road), the section from KY 57 to KY 59 was renumbered KY 344, and the section from KY 59 to KY 2 was renumbered KY 474.
+By 1976, KY 24 was decommissioned (because of I-24): the section from US 62 to KY 11 was renumbered KY 324, the section from KY 11 to the Fleming County Line was given to the county (now Hord Pike) the section from there to KY 673 became KY 2509 (given to the county in November 1982), the section from KY 673 to KY 597 became part of KY 673, the section from KY 597 to KY 57 became part of KY 597 (given to the county by 1977, now Mt.
+Gilead Road/Poplar Grove Road; KY 597 was rerouted over KY 673), the section from KY 57 to KY 59 was renumbered KY 344, and the section from KY 59 to KY 2 was renumbered KY 474.